MKTG 7008 Creating Markets

 Coordinator Minas Poulos Opens in new window

 Description Understanding markets is central to the effective management of the marketing system.
-This unit is designed to provide a framework for exploring well-established, current, and emerging topics in consumer and organisational buyer behaviour.
+This subject is designed to provide a framework for exploring well-established, current, and emerging topics in consumer and organisational buyer behaviour.
 An applied approach is used to explore how buyers (from different organisational, social and culturally diverse backgrounds) behave and how strategic marketing efforts can be adapted to create value in different markets.

 Student Contribution Band HECS Band 4 10cp